The brief said "website." The problem said something else.

 Paddy's Burger is a smash burger restaurant in Nyíregyháza with a growing local following.
 Delivery ran through Wolt and Foodora, which handled that side well.
 But for in-store pickup, the restaurant had no digital channel at all.
 No way to take orders ahead of time.
 No direct customer relationships.
 No email addresses.
 No order history.
 No way to reward regulars.

-A landing page would have solved the brief.
-It wouldn't have solved the problem.
+A landing page would have satisfied the brief, but it wouldn't have touched the actual problem.

 What I actually built